myunggu82/Seoul5-DigitalTwin-Population/README.md

 Due to data size and redistribution constraints, the processed input datasets are not included in this repository.
 Users should place the required processed input files under `data/processed/` on their local machine (see `data/README_data.md` for detailed input specifications).

-Full synthetic population objects (e.g., large RDS files) and external subway smart-card data used for validation are not publicly available due to size and licensing restrictions.
-However, the complete R-based synthesis and validation pipeline is fully provided to enable transparent replication when compatible datasets are available.
+The full synthetic population objects and external validation datasets (subway smart-card records) are not distributed through this repository due to size constraints and third-party data licensing restrictions.
+The complete R-based synthesis and validation pipeline is publicly provided to ensure methodological transparency and to facilitate independent replication when equivalent datasets are available.

 ##  Citation
 A DOI will be available after the Zenodo release.